ntxn/Docker-Kubernetes-Bootcamp/README.md

 - `docker run -it ngantxnguyen/simpleweb sh`: to access the container file system in terminal

-# Use Docker Compose to automatically do networking between multiple containers
+## Use Docker Compose for automatic network setup between multiple containers

 **Project: 3-visits**